arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 The entire procedure is divided into three distinct stages:

-* __Modbus RTU Configuration__ is the foundational step where we initialize the Opta™ device with Modbus RTU and other essential properties intrinsic to the device.
+* __Modbus RTU Configuration__ is the foundational step in initializing the Opta™ device with Modbus RTU and other intrinsic properties.

-  During this stage, the Modbus RTU role, Client or Server, is designated to the Opta™ device.
-It includes the 'Baud rate' and 'Serial Mode' configuration, essential for Modbus RTU communication.
+  The Modbus RTU role, Client or Server, is assigned to the Opta™ device during this stage.
+It includes the 'Baud rate' and 'Serial Mode' configurations, essential for Modbus RTU communication.

   Based on the device setting within the Modbus RTU, either the 'Status variables' are delineated, or the Modbus node is defined to determine the communicating devices using this protocol.